Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ### Preventing Focus

 Only `focusable` widgets can hold focus.
 We can make a widget focusable by calling [`set_is_focusable!`](@ref).
 Not all widgets are focusable by default.
 To know which are and are not focusable, we can use common sense: Any widget that has a way of interacting with it (such as a `Button`, `Entry`, `Scale`, `SpinButton` etc.) will be focusable by default.
 Widgets that have no native way of interacting with them are not focusable unless we specifically request them to be.
-This includes widget like `Label`, `ImageDisplay`, `Separator`, etc.
+This includes widgets like `Label`, `ImageDisplay`, `Separator`, etc.

 If a container widget has at least one focusable child, it itself is focusable.

-To prevent a widget from being able to gain focus, we can either disable it entirely by setting [`set_can_respond_to_input!`](@ref) to `false`, or we can delcare it as not focusable using `set_is_focusable!`.
+To prevent a widget from being able to gain focus, we can either disable it entirely by setting [`set_can_respond_to_input!`](@ref) to `false`, or we can declare it as not focusable using [`set_is_focusable!`](@ref).

 ### Requesting Focus

 [`grab_focus!`](@ref) will make a widget attempt to gain input focus, stealing it from whatever other widget is currently focused.
 If this is impossible, for example because the widget is disabled, not yet shown, or is not focusable, nothing will happen.
 We can check if a widget currently has focus by calling [`get_has_focus`](@ref).

-Many widgets will automatically grab focus if interacted with, for example, if the user places the text cursor inside an `Entry`, that entry will grab focus.
+Many widgets will automatically grab focus if interacted with.
+For example, if the user places the text cursor inside an `Entry`, that entry will grab focus.
 Pressing enter now activates the entry, even if another widget held focus before.
 If a `Button` is clicked, it will usually grab focus.
 We can make any widget, even those that do not require interaction, grab focus when clicked by setting [`set_focus_on_click!`](@ref) to `true`.

-The user can also decide which widget should hold focus, usually by pressing the tab key.
+The user can also decide which widget should hold focus directly, usually by pressing the tab key.
 If [`set_focus_visible!`](@ref) was set to `true` for the toplevel window, the focused widget will be highlighted using a transparent border.

 ## Event Controllers

 ### Connecting a Controller

-Using our newly gained knowledge about focus, we'll create our first event controller: `FocusEventController`.
+Using our newly gained knowledge about focus, we'll create our first event controller: [`FocusEventController`](@ref).
 This controller reacts to a widget gaining or loosing input focus.

 After creating an event controller, it will not yet react to any events.
 We need to **add the controller to a widget**.
 For this chapter, we will assume that this widget is the top-level window, called `window` in the code snippets in this chapter.